Masuiyama Daishirō II: Early life and career

-In July 1978 he finally earned promotion to the third highest sekiwake rank, but once again was unable to maintain it, dropping back to maegashira level.
-At the end of 1979 he returned to sekiwake and scored 11 wins.
-In January 1980 he was again a tournament runner-up, this time to yokozuna Mienoumi, and after the tournament he was promoted to ōzeki.
-It had taken him 60 tournaments to get there from his top division debut, a record, and at thirty one years two months he was also the oldest to reach the rank since the introduction of the six tournaments a year system in 1958 (The latter record was broken by Kotomitsuki in July 2007).
+In July 1978, he finally earned promotion to the third highest sekiwake rank, but once again was unable to maintain it, dropping back to maegashira level.
+At the end of 1979, he returned to sekiwake and scored 11 wins.
+In January 1980, he was again a tournament runner-up, this time to yokozuna Mienoumi, and after the tournament he was promoted to ōzeki.
+It had taken him 60 tournaments to get there from his top-division debut, a record, and at thirty one years two months he was also the oldest to reach the rank since the introduction of the six-tournaments-a-year system in 1958 (The latter record was broken by Kotomitsuki in July 2007).
 Masuiyama and Mihogaseki Oyakata became the first father and son ōzeki in sumo history.
 His ōzeki career was brief, and he announced his retirement during the March 1981 tournament.

 Retirement from sumo

 Masuiyama remained in the sumo world as an elder initially under the name Onogawa, and in November 1984 he succeeded his father as head coach of Mihogaseki stable, when the latter reached the retirement age of 65.
 His father died in 1986.
-He inherited ōzeki Hokuten'yū, and produced four other top division wrestlers: Higonoumi, Hamanoshima, Baruto and Aran.
+He inherited ōzeki Hokuten'yū, and produced four other top-division wrestlers: Higonoumi, Hamanoshima, Baruto and Aran.
 Known as Mihogaseki Oyakata, he ran the stable until October 2013, when he dissolved the stable and moved his wrestlers to Kasugano stable.
-He was also formerly on the board of directors of the Japan Sumo Association.
+He was also once on the board of directors of the Japan Sumo Association.
 He reached the Sumo Association's mandatory retirement age of 65 in November 2013.

 Fighting style

-He began as a tsuppari specialist and would attack his opponents with a series of rapid thrusts to the chest.
-Following a left wrist injury he changed his style and would use his right hand to grab his opponent's mawashi and draw him in.
+Masuiyama began as a tsuppari specialist and would attack his opponents with a series of rapid thrusts to the chest.
+Following a left wrist injury, he changed his style and would use his right hand to grab his opponent's mawashi and draw him in.
 He would use his great reflexes and flexible lower back to win with techniques such as uwatenage (overarm throw), uchimuso (inner thigh twist down), katasukashi (shoulder swing down) and other leg and yotsu-sumo moves.
 However he lacked the power to consistently beat the top ranked wrestlers.